Bladder Cancer: Symptoms, Causes, Medicines & Treatments

 There are several dangerous symptoms of bladder cancer that may become present at various stages of the development cycle.

 One of the most notable symptoms of bladder cancer is the occurrence of hematuria – blood in the urine.
-While typically painless, blood in the urine is the most common symptom of bladder cancer.
+While typically painless, blood in the urine is the most common symptom.

 However, the blood is normally not visible by visual observation and must be observed through a microscope for proper identification.
 This symptom is most commonly discovered when health care providers are conducting tests on their clients.